CIS565-Fall-2015/Final-Project/README.md

 Sign up for a time slot ASAP.

-Your project pitch is a 15 minute meeting with Patrick and Kai and a write-up no longer than one page that includes an overview of your approach with specific goals.
+Your project pitch is a 15-minute meeting with Patrick and Kai and a write-up no longer than one page that includes an overview of your approach with specific goals.
 First, focus on why there is a need for your project.
 Then describe what exactly you are going to do.
 In addition to your write-up, provide supplemental figures, images, or videos.

 Think of your pitch as if you are trying to get a startup funded, convince your company to start a new project, or responding to a grant.